SpiderOak/so_client_html5/README.md

     other suitable smart-annotation format
   * Polish UI

-* Once we have achieved parity with the existing, native application that we'll be replacing, these are the high-priority next steps:
+* Once we have achieved parity to replace the existing, native application, these are the high-priority next steps:

   * Optimization for performance - implement easy/low hanging fruit,
     including but not limited to conventional ways to optimize jQuery mobile behavior, implement batch fetches of folders and pre-fetching of anticipated next-visits
-  * Implement local backup and sync functionality!
-Existing mobile client lacks local file system read - doesn't backup device.
-That will be the next step (along with essential optimization), once reimplementation of existing functionality is complete.
+  * Implement local backup and sync functionality.
+(The existing, native code mobile client doesn't read the local file systems.)
+That will be the next high-priority step (along with essential optimization), once reimplementation of existing functionality is complete.

 What's Here
 ======